XOP/css-codeguide/README.md

 ---------------------------------------------------------------------------------- */
 ```

-You can use source-auxiliary.xml live templates from [SourceJS Live templates repo](https://github.com/sourcejs/sourcejs-live-templates).
+You can use snippets from [IDE cross-project live templates repo](https://github.com/XOP/live-templates).
 For example, for the first level comment just type `ch1 + tab`.

 ### Document author